liferay/liferay-docs/userGuide/en/chapters/18-advanced-portal-operation.markdown

 ## Liferay's Logging System [](id=liferays-logging-system-liferay-portal-6-2-user-guide-18-en)

-Liferay Logging System uses Log4j extensively to implement logging for nearly every class in the portal.
+Liferay's logging system uses Log4j extensively to implement logging for nearly every class in the portal.
 If you need to debug something specific while the system is running, you can use the control panel to set logging levels by class dynamically.

 To view the log levels, go to the control panel, click *Server Administration* in the Server section, and then click the *Log Levels* tab.